Section 1 - General information

 Does Voi ban users for flouting regulations?

 Voi takes riding safely and legally very seriously.
-If Voi receives a confirmed report of an offence from the police, then Voi will always seek to take action against the rider responsible, such as issuing a warning or permanently removing the user from the service.
+If Voi receives a confirmed report of an offence from the police, then Voi will always seek to act against the rider responsible, such as issuing an account suspension or permanently removing the user from the service.
 To do this, Voi will ask the police for supporting information, including the date, time, and place of the offence, and, if possible, the scooter’s reference code.
 All Voi e-scooters have a unique identification code on the back and side of the e-scooter to make identification easier.

 Will riders need to wear a helmet?